-Of all the hard things that come with having a baby, I don’t know if there is anything more difficult than sleep.
+Of all the hard things that come with having a baby, I don’t know if there is anything more difficult than wondering “when will my baby sleep?”

 (If you’re here at 3 am because you googled “when will my baby sleep” or “why won’t my baby sleep” then Hi + Welcome!
 Also, I promise it gets better.)